bloggingbeholder/bloggingbeholder.github.io/README.md

-# bloggingbeholder.github.io
+# The Blogging Beholder
-The Blogging Beholder
+A DND blog I'm helping set up for my friend.